maslovakate/AWS-DE-Certification/README.md

 When to Use:
 - Data interchange between a web server and a web client;
 - Configurations and settings for software applications;
-- Use cases that need a flexible schema or nested data structures.
+- `Use cases that need a flexible schema or nested data structures`.

 Systems: Web browsers, many programming languages (like JavaScript, Python, Java, etc.), RESTful APIs, NoSQL databases (like MongoDB)